 Hitting the open road looks so fun until you are sitting in a motor-home, truck or car for 10 hours.
 We don’t advise this method of travel by any means but sometimes you aren’t going to have a choice in the matter and you have to get a move on.
 We did the long and fast traveling 3 times in our first year of rving.
 After each sprint my body hurt and so did my soul.
 I go CRAZY in the passenger seat with so much of the world flying by me!
 My advice take it slow, slow, slow!!!!!
 RVer burn out is a real thing!

-6. Not Everyone Travels To Arizona and Florida
+6. Not Everyone Travels to California and Arizona

 I don’t know if you have heard but Arizona and Florida RV Parks are expensive in the winter!
 (Boondocking in the Arizona desert is cheap, but you won’t have power or hookups.)
 All the snow birds fly like crazy down to the warmer temps while I am here in Central Oregon in February just trying to keep my feet warm!